Berkeley-CS61B/website-sp24/projects/proj1b/index.md

   guarantee that you assert everything.
 [Here](./flags.md) is a list of them!
 - If you fail any of the timing tests, it means that your implementation does not meet the timing constraints described above.
-- You will have a token limit of 4 tokens every 24 hours.
-In the last 2 hours before the deadline, the token limiting will be relaxed and your tokens will recharged every 15 minutes.
+- You will have a token limit of 4 tokens every 24 hours. **We will not reinstate tokens for failing to add/commit/push your code, run style, etc.**

 ### Scoring